Ramesses I: Rediscovery and repatriation

 A mummy currently believed to be that of Ramesses I was displayed in a private Canadian museum for many years before being repatriated.
-The mummy's identity cannot be conclusively determined, but is most likely to be that of Ramesses I based on CT scans, X-rays, skull measurements and radio-carbon dating tests by researchers at Emory University, as well as aesthetic interpretations of family resemblance.
-Moreover, the mummy's arms were found crossed high across his chest which was a position reserved solely for Egyptian royalty until 600 BC.
+The mummy's identity cannot be conclusively determined, but is most likely to be that of Ramesses I on the basis of CT scans, X-rays, skull measurements and radiocarbon dating tests by researchers at Emory University, as well as aesthetic interpretations of family resemblance.
+Moreover, the mummy's arms were found crossed high across his chest, which was a position reserved solely for Egyptian royalty until 600 BC.

-The mummy had been stolen from the Royal Cache in Deir el-Bahari by the Abd el-Rassul family of grave robbers and sold by Turkish vice-consular agent Mustapha Aga Ayat at Luxor to Dr. James Douglas who brought it to North America around 1860.
+The mummy had been stolen from the Royal Cache in Deir el-Bahari by the Abd el-Rassul family of grave robbers and sold by Turkish vice-consular agent Mustapha Aga Ayat at Luxor to Dr. James Douglas, who brought it to North America around 1860.
 Douglas used to purchase Egyptian antiquities for his friend Sydney Barnett who then placed it in the Niagara Falls Museum.
 At the time, the identity of the mummified man was unknown.
-The mummy remained in the museum through moves to Niagara Falls, New York and Niagara Falls, Ontario next to other curiosities for more than 130 years.
-The mummy was displayed as a "A Prince of Egypt" but despite occasional speculation from visitors that he might be exactly that nothing further was done.
+The mummy remained in the museum through moves to Niagara Falls, New York, and Niagara Falls, Ontario, next to other curiosities for more than 130 years.
+The mummy was displayed as a "A Prince of Egypt," but despite occasional speculation from visitors that he might be exactly that, no further investigation was done.

-When the owner of the museum decided to sell his property, Canadian businessman William Jamieson purchased the contents of the museum and, with the help of Canadian egyptologist Gayle Gibson, identified their great value.
-In 1999, Jamieson sold the Egyptian artifacts in the collection, including the various mummies, to the Michael C. Carlos Museum at Emory University in Atlanta, Georgia for US$2 million.
+When the owner of the museum decided to sell his property, the Canadian businessman William Jamieson purchased the contents of the museum and, with the help of the Canadian egyptologist Gayle Gibson, identified their great value.
+In 1999, Jamieson sold the Egyptian artifacts in the collection, including the various mummies, to the Michael C. Carlos Museum at Emory University in Atlanta, Georgia, for US$2 million.
 The mummy was returned to Egypt on October 24, 2003, with full official honors and is on display at the Luxor Museum.